 3. Compare the range of influences which impact on women in diverse social, historical and cultural contexts.

 4. Employ advanced research, analysis, writing and information literacy skills relevant to history.

-This course examines women's experiences over time in such realms as family, work, religion, politics, war and culture.
-It may specifically examine women in the pre-modern and modern worlds, including scholarly women, witches and the witch hunts, and prostitutes; children, sexuality, fertility, marriage practices, and the family.
+This course examines women's experiences over time and place in such realms as family, work, religion, politics, war and culture.
+It may specifically examine women in the ancient, pre-modern and modern worlds, including women as wives, workers, witches, intellectuals and activists; children, sexuality, fertility, marriage practices, and the family.
 The course explores feminist methodologies and gender analysis as a tool for historians.
-It explores women's histories in relation to men's histories, and introduces students to the history of masculinity.
-Topics will include global sources, to explore how culture and ethnicity shaped women's lives, and how they continue to inform our understanding of women today.
+It studies women's histories in relation to men's histories, and introduces students to the history of masculinity.
+Topics will draw upon global sources, to explore how culture and class shaped women's lives, and how they continue to inform our understandings of women today.

 20 units in History at 1000 level or equivalent.